syncfusion-content/winui-docs/winui/DataGrid/MVVM.md

 ![Shown combobox inside data template binding MVVM in WinUI DataGrid](MVVM_images/Shown-combobox-inside-data-template-binding-MVVM-in-WinUI-DataGrid.png)

-## Binding DataGrid Columns from ViewModel
+## Binding DataGrid columns from view model

 You can bind the [SfDataGrid.Columns](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.SfDataGrid.html#Syncfusion_UI_Xaml_DataGrid_SfDataGrid_Columns) to a property in the `ViewModel` by having the `binding` property of type `Syncfusion.UI.Xaml.DataGrid.Columns`.
 Thus, you can set binding to the `SfDataGrid.Columns` property that provides `DataContext` of the DataGrid is `ViewModel`.